hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 <img src="../img/tomtom_parameters.png" width="400">
 </p>

 After the result is generated, open up the HTML report in your browser.
 What you will find is that **top hits** for this motif sequence include **NDF1, a transcriptional activator** that associates with chromatin to enhancer regulatory elements in genes encoding key transcriptional regulators of neurogenesis.
-We also see **ATOH1, a transcription factor** which plays a role in the differentiation of subsets of neural cells and **OLIG2 which regulates the differentiation of neural precursors** into neurons, oligodendrocytes, and astrocytes.
+We also see **ATOH1, a transcription factor** which plays a role in the differentiation of subsets of neural cells and **OLIG2 which regulates the differentiation of neural precursors** into neurons, oligodendrocytes and astrocytes.

-This is encouraging, as the result lines up with what we know about the regions used as input, and the samples they originated from.
+This is encouraging, as the result lines up with what we know about the regions used as input and the samples they originated from.
 While, we could continue to explore other motif results, another way of **searching directly for known motifs** would be to use a MEME program for **Motif Enrichment** (i.e. AME, or SEA).

 ### Summary
 In this lesson we have given you an introduction to motif analysis using an easy to navigate Web-tool called the MEME suite.
-This example demontrates the use of the tool to for motif discovery, but also the utility of the MEME suite and other linked programs to continue to explore your data in more detail.
+This example demontrates the use of the tool for motif discovery, but also the utility of the MEME suite and other linked programs to continue to explore your data in more detail.

 ***